 1. It isn’t death that scares me.
 You think it would be at the top of the list but it’s too vague.
-I insist on something more tangible, maybe a late night phone call, a stranger at the door; knives.
-Today snow falls fast and persistent, as if it will cover the ground, as if it will cover the grass and the small stubble of green where the garlic pokes through, the rich black dirt.
+I insist on something more tangible.
+A late night phone call, a stranger at the door.
+Knives.
+Today snow falls fast and persistent, as if it will cover the ground, as if it will cover the grass and the small stubble of green where the garlic pokes through.
+The rich, black dirt.
 The snow pretends to make everything beautiful.
 I wonder if this scares me.
 I stop to listen but all I hear is the clock ticking.

-2. Being alone doesn’t scare me, nor does a bear in the meadows, fast water, exposed rock.
+2. Being alone doesn’t scare me.
+Or a bear in the meadow.
+Fast water.
+Exposed rock.
 I walk here and there.
-I walk in the rain, in sunshine, in winter or summer, through small towns or busy cities, where cupcakes adorn windows and the smell of coffee lingers.
-I walk along trails or off into the trees, between hemlocks and Douglas fir, by myself, hidden behind bushes, where the rumble of logging trucks is heard distant above the river.
-I walk into the wild, mile after mile, for hours, for days, my home on my back.
-Eventually it turns dark everywhere; in the woods and along the city streets.
-I can hear the growling just beyond my headlamp, beyond the street light, the fall of footsteps against the pavement, a stirring in the underbrush.
-I walk faster and cross the street.
-I crawl into the tent.
-I hear my heart beating, then maybe the soft clatter of leaves in a breeze.
+I walk in the rain, sunshine.
+In winter or summer.
+Through small towns or busy cities.
+I walk along trails or off into the trees.
+Between hemlocks and Douglas firs.
+Alone and hidden behind bushes, where I hear the rumble of logging trucks, distant above the river.
+I walk into the wild.
+Mile after mile.
+For hours.
+Days.
+My home on my back.
+Eventually it turns dark everywhere – in the woods and along the city streets.
+Beyond my headlamp, growling and a stirring in the underbrush.
+Beyond street light, the fall of footsteps against pavement.
+I walk faster.
+Cross the street.
+Crawl into the tent.
+Hear my heart beating, then the soft clatter of leaves in a breeze.
 I wonder what scared me.

-(So it wasn’t really snowing today – what can I say – who dosen’t like snowy pictures in July)
+(So it wasn’t really snowing today – what can I say – who doesn’t like snowy pictures in July)